Why Practice Pilates & Yoga Together?

 Both practices encourage mindfulness of movement and breath.
 At times, the two practices differ in the finer details.
 These differences allow for a deeper exploration and discovering of your personal preferences.

-Pilates Yoga Fusion and Explore Your Core combine challenging yet playful movements that create an opportunity for self-competitiveness, a sense of accomplishment and fun.
+Pilates Yoga Fusion combines challenging yet playful movements that create an opportunity for self-competitiveness, a sense of accomplishment and fun.
 The physical benefits of these classes are similar to other forms of exercise: greater strength, endurance and muscle tone.
 When practiced regularly participants have noted other key improvements: improved coordination and alignment, better balance and stability, increased flexibility, and movement becomes more graceful and coordinated as the sides of the body are brought into balance.
 Activities of daily living become easier.
 Also, breathing will improve, stress levels reduced and the mind-body connection enhanced.

 I earned my first Pilates certification in 2004.
 I was very intimidated by all the details and had concerns about being prepared to teach a safe class for a variety of levels.
 My personal practice continued to grow and during 2009-2010, I continued my training at Pilates of NC, completing both the basic and advanced certifications.
 I was ready and began teaching.
 I have loved it ever since.
 With a strong commitment to the six principles of Pilates, a variety of exercises and poses are incorporated targeting the total body.
 My style is slower paced, focusing on awareness of breath and moving from the center.
 We practice stability, safety and fun!

 - 3-8 repetitions (if performed correctly, you will not want anymore than that)

 - Arm balances when we feel a little wild

 - Strengthening and stretching